Thursday 9th April – Monday 20th April 2020

 Single Supplement: 2019: £600, $750, €660.

 If you are travelling alone, the single supplement will not apply if you are willing to share a room and there is a room-mate of the same sex available.

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-Transfer from Punta Arenas in southernmost Chile to the Torres del Paine region for a 9 nights stay at a comfortable lodge.
+Transfer from Punta Arenas to the Torres del Paine region for an 8 nights stay at a comfortable lodge.
 We will stop along the way for photographic opportunities, which today will be primarily Patagonian birds.